scikit-learn-contrib/metric-learn/README.rst

 **Dependencies**

 -  Python 2.7+, 3.4+
--  numpy, scipy, scikit-learn, and skggm and cython for `SDML`
+-  numpy, scipy, scikit-learn, and skggm for `SDML`
 -  (for running the examples only: matplotlib)

 **Installation/Setup**